gwalkey/SSRS_Subscriptions/README.md

 <b>Remove-SSRS_Subscriptions</b> -  Deletes all subscriptions for a given Report

 Parameters: SSRS Instance and full Report Path (eg '/Sales/Western Division/Sales by Manager')

+*In SSRS 2016 and SSRS 2017 and the Power BI Reporting Server, a REST API exists but is broken*